 But not all leaf blowers are created equal.
-There are some cordless leaf blowers on the market that come with innovative features that allow them to be used for other purposes as well.
+There are some cordless leaf blowers on the market that come with innovative features that you can use for other purposes as well.

 Here are a few ways you can use a cordless leaf blower when leaf season is over: